PlayerR9/tree/README.md

-# treenode
+# tree
 A Go package used for generating first child/next sibling tree nodes.
-It also features some already generated tree nodes.
+It also features some already generated tree nodes and operations on trees.

 ## Table of Contents